Skip to content

 — Noah Buchanan, artist

-Divine Mercy Mass Guild
+Divine Mercy Guild – English

 St. Faustina Relic

-The relic of St Faustina at the Shrine of Our Lady of Guadalupe comes directly from the relics housed in this chapel in Poland.
+The relic of St. Faustina at the Shrine of Our Lady of Guadalupe comes directly from the relics housed in this chapel in Poland.
 It is a point of connection between Krakow and LaCrosse, between the last century and the present, between this vale of tears and the beatific vision.
-For the Christian who is well-disposed and open to receive the grace that God wants to offer them, the relic can be an inflection point, a new beginning or conversion in the spiritual life.
+For the Christian who is well-disposed and open to receive the grace that God wants to offer them, the relic can be an inflection point, a new beginning, or a conversion in the spiritual life.
 The Divine Mercy devotion offers much for contemplation in our spiritual life and what Christ offers His sheep.

 Although it may be more difficult to visit the chapel in Krakow to leave our petition or offer our thanksgiving for favors received, we can visit the saint and venerate the image of the Merciful Jesus at this altar dedicated to them at the Shrine in LaCrosse, we can participate in this devotion and grow closer to the Merciful Heart of the Savior.

-Sun to Sat – 8:00am to 5:00pm
+Sun to Sat – 8:00 am to 5:00

 Main Shrine: (877) 799-4059